 "If the lenses are one of a standard set of prescriptions and do not need to be tailored to the consumer's needs, then the purchase is likely to be covered by the Regulations.
 However, if the prescription is particularly unusual, and/or the lenses have had to be manufactured specifically to fit the consumer's eyes, then the cancellation rights are unlikely to apply."

-It's worth noting these are EU regulations, so the distance selling regulations cover you for contact lenses ordered from any EU-based retailer.
+It's worth noting these are EU regulations, so the consumer contracts regulations cover you for contact lenses ordered from any EU-based retailer.
 Jersey isn't a member of the EU, but has similar regulations under the Distance Selling (Jersey) Law.

 There's very little protection if a company goes bust, and these are small companies which can get up and running without huge funds.
 Usually, a law called Section 75 means that if you pay for goods with a credit card and something goes wrong, then the credit card company is jointly liable.
 This only works when the item costs over £100, though.
 As individual lenses are less than this, it's unlikely to work.

-An alternative is Visa/Mastercard chargeback.
+An alternative is Visa, Mastercard and Amex chargeback.
 Pay on one of these cards and if something goes wrong you may be able get your money back from your card provider, though this isn't a legal obligation as with Section 75.
 Either way, it's worth paying this way for purchases, but beware - the protection isn't foolproof.
 See the Chargeback guide for full info.

 A number of online lens retailers operate from overseas - including the Channel Islands.
 While they can be cheaper, beware of extra charges and diminshed consumer rights.